Direct Data API

 Extract Naming & Attributes

-Extracts contain the data for Vault components: Documents, Objects, Picklists, and Logs.
+Extracts contain the data for Vault components: Documents, Objects, Picklists, Workflows, and Logs.
 The Direct Data API names extract CSV files according to their extract_name.
 For example, product__v.csv.
 If a user deletes object records or document versions, the API stores it in a separate file by appending _deletes.csv to the extract name.
 The CSV files include a column referencing the record ID of related objects (which can be identified using the metadata.csv).
 The columns available in each extract vary depending on the component.

 Document Extract